Thomas-Jamison/Test/README.md

 # Test
-A Test Repository
+A Test Repository for testing git
-For testing git!